-Ms Apps served for more than seven years as an Assistant United States Attorney for the Southern District of New York, Criminal Division, where she led many of the government’s highest-profile securities fraud and insider trading cases, including the prosecution of the hedge fund S.A.C.
+Prior to joining Milbank, Antonia served as an Assistant United States Attorney for the Southern District of New York, where she led many of the government’s highest-profile securities fraud and insider trading cases, including the prosecution of the hedge fund S.A.C.
 Capital Advisors, L.P.
 As a member of the Securities and Commodities Fraud Task Force, she investigated and prosecuted a wide range of financial industry cases involving investment fraud, accounting fraud, broker-dealer fraud, market manipulation, fraud stemming from the sale of RMBS and CDOs, money laundering and obstruction.
-During her tenure, Ms Apps prosecuted more than 20 insider trading defendants, and tried numerous securities fraud trials.
-Ms Apps also argued several appeals in the Second Circuit, including the landmark case of U.S. v.
+Antonia prosecuted more than 20 insider trading defendants and tried numerous securities fraud trials.
+She also argued several appeals in the Second Circuit, including the landmark case of U.S. v.
 Newman, for which she was the lead prosecutor at trial and on appeal.
-In 2014, she received the Executive Office of US Attorneys’ Director’s Award for Superior Performance.
+In 2014, Antonia received the Executive Office of US Attorneys’ Director’s Award for Superior Performance.

 Antonia is ranked in Chambers USA (Band 2), where clients have described her as a “terrific trial lawyer” who “understands the difficulties of the world we live in” and gives “advice tailored to a practical approach.”
 Lawdragon has named Antonia in its list of 500 Leading Lawyers in America each year since 2014.
 She was named a 2020 Litigation Trailblazer by The National Law Journal, which recognizes lawyers who have made significant impact on legal practice, policy or technological advancements.
 In 2019, Antonia was named in Crain’s New York Business’ “Notable Women in Law” list in recognition of her distinguished career and exceptional civic and philanthropic activities.